yusuf-s-ahmed/yusuf-s-ahmed/README.md

 - Mentored by professionals at Microsoft for eight weeks as part of Embrace ERG, a structured career development programme.

-- Volunteered as a Mathematics Student Mentor at Townley Grammar School.
+- Volunteered as a Mathematics Student Mentor at Townley Grammar School, hosting weekly tutoring sessions.

 - Competed in IEEE City Robotics Society’s Hack-a-Health and Google’s Gemma-2 AI competition.